 Northern Nigerian Christians Call for a 21-Day Fast in Face of Threats

-The radical Muslim Boko Haram group has threatened to attack Christians and government personnel in Nigeria on July 30, the second anniversary of death of the sect’s leader.
+The radical Muslim an extremist group that is located primarily in Northern Nigeria group has threatened to attack Christians and government personnel in Nigeria on July 30, the second anniversary of death of the sect’s leader.
 In a united effort, many churches and prayer groups throughout Nigeria have embarked on a 21-day fast and time of prayer to cry to the God of heaven for His intervention.

 Security authorities in the Northern Nigerian communities of Bauchi and Maiduguri, two key centers of Boko Haram, uncovered the plans for the July 30th attack.
 Earlier, when Boko Haram leaders refused to agree to a cease fire unless their demands to institute full Islamic law were met, the government brought in soldiers and increased the security significantly, resulting in the death of many members of the sect.
 As a result, the Bauchi branch of Boko Haram has pulled out of the July 30 attack, but the situation in Maiduguri remains serious.
 In light of recent bomb explosions in Maiduguri, threats on Christians, and the increased security by police, many Christians and Muslims alike have fled the city to greater safety in rural areas.

 Just last week, Boko Haram sect members were sighted placing a bomb at a roundabout, then waiting on the side of the road.
 Soon a jeep carrying security men appeared, and just as they entered the roundabout the bomb was detonated, killing several security men and maiming others.
 An Open Doors contact who lives in the city said there is no sign of peace in the city.
 With only a few Christians left, he said office work, markets and business were completely paralyzed.